Algebraic relations among hyperderivatives of periods and logarithms of Drinfeld modules: Rigid analytic trivializations and hyperderivatives

 \begin{theorem}[see {Namoijam-Papanikolas~\cite[Thm.~E]{NPapanikolas21}}] Let $\rho$ be a Drinfeld $\bA$-module defined over $k^\sep$ of rank $r$.
 Let $u \in \KK^d$ satisfy $\Exp_\phi(u) \in (k^\sep)^d$.
 Then, for $n \geqslant 0$

 In particular, if $\{\lambda_1, \dots, \lambda_r\}$ is an $\bA$-basis of the period lattice $\Lambda_\rho$, then

 \end{theorem}

 By using Theorem~\ref{T:Tannakian} and Theorem~\ref{P:rigidhyper}, computing the dimension of the Galois group $\Gamma_{\rP_n M_\rho}$ for $n \geq 1$ proves Theorem~\ref{T:Main01}.
-Moreover, by \eqref{E:hyperquasilog11} if we are able to construct appropriate $t$-motives and determine the dimension of their associated Galois groups, then we can prove Theorem~\ref{T:Main02}.
+Moreover, by \eqref{E:hyperquasilog11} if we are able to construct appropriate $t$-motives whose periods span the hyperderivatives in question and determine the dimension of their associated Galois groups, then we can prove Theorem~\ref{T:Main02}.